-CRA/LA-DLA employees accumulate vacation pay in varying amounts as services are provided.
+CRA/LA-DLA employees accumulate vacation pay at varying rates as services are provided.
 CRA/LA-DLA pays for vacation leave as it is used or periodic cash payouts.
 Any accrued vacation time is payable upon termination of employment.
 CRA/LA-DLA employees also accumulate sick leave hours with full pay at the rate of 96 hours per fiscal year to a maximum of 800 hours.
-CRA/LA-DLA pays employees for sick leave as it is used and is not obligated to pay sick leave upon termination of employment.
+CRA/LA-DLA pays employees for sick leave as it is used.